 - Create the decision statement – it should be stated clearly and indicate a choice such as selecting a course of action or choosing one thing over another.

 - Identify Objectives of the decision – which is the criteria that the final decision is expected to best meet and should be as discreet as possible.

-- Classify Objectives in Musts and Wants – the MUST objectives are mandatory and that should be met by an option before that option is qualified and be considered.
+- Classify Objectives in Musts and Wants – the MUST objectives are mandatory, and that should be met by an option before that option is qualified and be considered.

 - Comparative Alternative Against Want’s – is similar to the relative estimation in user story in assigning points while in this case assigning weights to the given options.

 - Make the Best-Balanced Choice – everyone in the team takes part in this step for better ownership and understanding.
-And it will be easier this time compared to when making the decision because of the available information gathered from the previous steps.
+And it will be easier this time compared to when making the decision because of the available information gathered from the previous levels.

 Potential Problem/Opportunity Analysis:

-- State the Action – at this stage the goal is stated on what plan to be implemented.
+- State the Action – at this stage, the goal is stated on what plan to be implemented.